 I was trying to fill in the gaps on my June napkin with relevant pictures.
 This seemed to fit the bill, with it being exactly a hundred years since Gavrilo Princip assassinated Franz Ferdinand.
 It is a flyer, pulled from the bin, of an exhibition about The Great War at The National Portrait Gallery.
-I have sewn every face from the leaflet onto the napkin, and I will tell you who they are in a moment.
+I have sewn every face from the leaflet onto the napkin.